-It is also important to have a strong internet presence as record label scouts are also always searching the internet for new talent.
+If you are looking to get a record deal, it is important to have a strong internet presence as record label scouts are also always searching the internet for new talent.
 So make sure you have your music up on SoundCloud and YouTube etc.

-It is also essential that you have synchronisation in all of your social media platforms.
-Try not to confuse your fans by making each one of your social media pages too different.
+It is essential that your branding on your social media profiles is synchronised.
+Try not to confuse record label scouts by making each one of your social media pages too different.
 Make sure your Facebook cover photo is in the same theme as your Twitter header, and you’re SoundCloud display picture is the same or very similar to your website or YouTube display picture.

-Everything needs to be themed consistently so you have a recognisable brand that your fans and more importantly record labels can use to identify you — You wouldn’t want to miss out on an opportunity to get signed just because the record label couldn’t find your profile.
+Everything needs to be themed consistently so you have a recognisable brand that your fans and, more importantly, record labels can use to identify you — You wouldn’t want to miss out on an opportunity to get signed by a record label just because they couldn’t find or identify your profile.